Psycojoker/django-template-fragments/README.md

 Exemple: `object_list.html` will be accessible in the `fragments` object like this: `fragments.object_list`

+# HamlPy support

+If you have [HamlPy](https://github.com/jessemiller/HamlPy) installed and that your fragment name ends with `.haml`, django-template-fragments will take it into account and use HamlPy to generate the html.

 # Verbatim tag

 **You have to put `fragments` in you installed apps in settings.py for this to work**.